Efficient Linearizability Checking for Actor-based Systems: Related Work

-Sergey et al.~\cite{hoare:style:linearizability:specification} propose a uniform alternative to other approaches in the form of Hoare logic, which can explicitly capture the interference of threads in an auxiliary state.
-This work implements the mechanized proof methodology in a Coq-based tool and verifies some implementations with non-standard conditions of concurrency-aware linearizability, quiescent and quantitative quiescent consistency.

-P-compositionality statically decomposes concurrent objects' (ADTs') histories based on different operations' target keys into sub-histories (one per key) to check for linearizability~\cite{lulian:linearizability}.
-LiViola, our algorithm, was inspired by the latter but we applied this concept at the more critical scheduler level, as we found out later in the experiments.

-Recently, an approach that uses invariants and dynamic scheduling to achieve consistency-aware scheduling for weakly consistent geo-replicated data stores has been presented~\cite{maryam:dynamic:causally:consistent:approach}, evaluated, and found effective.
+\textbf{Compositionality of Linearizability.} P-compositionality statically decomposes concurrent objects' (ADTs') histories based on different operations' target keys into sub-histories (one per key) to check for linearizability~\cite{lulian:linearizability}.
+LiViola, our algorithm, was inspired by the latter but we applied this concept at the more critical scheduler level, as we found out later in the experiments. \textbf{Scheduling.} Recently, an approach that uses invariants and dynamic scheduling to achieve consistency-aware scheduling for weakly consistent geo-replicated data stores has been presented~\cite{maryam:dynamic:causally:consistent:approach}, evaluated, and found effective.
 It was implemented and evaluated in a model checker for Antidote DB~\cite{antidote:db}.

-Prior to that there was what is called Causal Linearizability~\cite{causal:linearizability}.
+\textbf{Causality.} Prior to that there was what is called Causal Linearizability~\cite{causal:linearizability}.
 Given some constraints on the clients, a more generic causality checking can be achieved.
 The actor model (also our model) conforms to such constraint on a per-process (per actor) scheduled task.
 Maximum Causality Reduction~\cite{mcr:maximum:causality:reduction} uses causality information on the trace level to reduce the state space to explore for TSO (Total Store Order) and PSO (Partial Store Order) to check for Sequential Consistency.
 Bita~\cite{bita} is an algorithm used to generate causally-consistent schedules of receives.

-As for the WGL algorithm implementations, there are several other than ours.
-A Go-implementation~\cite{linearizability:checker:go:porcupine} that requires invariants input by users to the tool, and another CPP implementation~\cite{linearizability:checker:cpp} that works on already output traces exist.